 Previous orbital solutions for the MWC~656 system were presented by \citetalias{Casares+2014} and \citetalias{Janssens+2023}.
 However, given the addition of new high-resolution spectroscopy and revised RV measurements, we opted to perform an independent orbital analysis for consistency.

 We inferred the orbital parameters by simultaneously fitting the RV curves of both the Be star and its companion using a nested sampling framework.
-Specifically, we employed the \texttt{MLFriends} algorithm \citep{Buchner2016, Buchner2019}, implemented in the \href{https://johannesbuchner.github.io/UltraNest/}{UltraNest} package \citep{Buchner2021}, to sample the posterior probability distributions.
+Specifically, we used the \texttt{MLFriends} algorithm \citep{Buchner2016, Buchner2019}, implemented in the package \href{https://johannesbuchner.github.io/UltraNest/}{UltraNest} \citep{Buchner2021}, to sample posterior probability distributions.